Relieve eye strain

-Blue light filters are a handy dandy tool that many of us use to protect your eyes from the jarring blues from our phones.
+Blue light filters are a handy dandy tool that many of us use to protect our eyes from the jarring blues from our phone screens.
 But those spending plenty of time working from their computers might be glad to know that the function is also inbuilt into most laptops as well.

 Night Shift filter on Macbook

 They tend to be hidden out of sight rather than displayed on hotbars.
 On Macbook, you can adjust it under the Night Shift function and on Windows 10 system, find it under Night Light.

 For those who prefer not to mess with the screen colours, you can also consider PC lenses that reflect blue light such as those from Owndays.
 Contact lens wearers can check out the ACUVUE’s transition lenses which filter out both blue light and UV rays.

 7. Palm eyes between long periods of work

 Palming is a soothing trick that you can do at any point of your screen time to give your eyes a light massage.
 Given all the visual stimuli we constantly get, this quick method will immerse the eye in darkness, just like when you go to sleep, and allow them to relax for a bit.

 This simple technique only requires you to rub your palms together for some warmth and then lightly press them over your eyes.
 Release your hands once your eyes feel less strained.